Carreau/phd-dissertation/parts/part1.rst

 During my PhD I decided to investigate the effect of the actin network on the mechanical properties of cells.
-Indeed, cell mechanics are a key parameter that has crucial impact on cellular and organism function.
+Indeed, cell mechanics are a key parameter that has crucial impact on cellular and organisms functions.
 Being able to detect changes in the mechanical properties, and to understand the mechanism that govern these changes  is an important step in the study of cellular behavior as well as in differentiating healthy from cancerous cells and tissue.